build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ### Step 2: Create an Amazon S3 bucket

-Now we will create an Amazon S3 bucket and shall create two sub-folders within that, which will be used for store `RAW` and `CLEANSED` data
+Now we will create an Amazon S3 bucket and create two sub-folders within that, which will be used for store `RAW` and `CLEANSED` data

 1. Navigate to the Amazon S3 console and click on **Create Bucket**